espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 * Go to http://www.espruino.com/Image+Converter
 * Click `Choose File` and upload the `app.png` file
 * Check `Use Compression` and `Transparency`
-* Change `Colors` to `4 bit Mac Palette` and check the preview image.
-If it doesn't look good choose `8 bit Web Palette` instead (but if you can avoid this it's preferable as it uses twice as much memory!)
+* If your image is in color, change  `Colors` to `3 bit RGB` and check the preview image.
+If it doesn't look good choose `Optimal 2/3/4 bit` instead - the higher the number the more colors but the more space the image takes up.
 * Under `Output As` choose `Image String`
 * Now you'll see some text like `var img = E.toArrayBuffer(atob("..."))`.
 Highlight and copy just the `E.toArrayBuffer(atob("..."))` part - **do not** copy `var img =`
 * Go back to GitHub and the `BangleApps/apps/timer` and create a new file called `app-icon.js` with the `E.toArrayBuffer(atob("..."))` code you just copied in it, and click `Commit new file`